Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 Step 1: Sear the pork

 Heat a little oil in a pot over medium-high heat.
-Sear 3 pounds of pork belly in a single layer until lightly browned - just enough to add flavor, not fully cook them.
+Sear 3 pounds of pork belly until lightly browned - just enough to add flavor, not fully cook them.

 Work in batches if needed.
 Spoon out some of the excess oil from the pot.